Homosexual clergy in the Catholic Church: Historical incidence of homosexual clergy

 In 1102, Anselm of Canterbury demanded that the punishment for homosexuality should be moderate because "this sin has been so public that hardly anyone has blushed for it, and many therefore have plunged into it without realising its gravity".
-It is argued that probably only in the twelfth and thirteenth centuries that a mass condemnation of homosexuality began in Europe.
+It is argued that probably only in the 12th and 13th centuries that a mass condemnation of homosexuality began in Europe.
 This condemnation moderated considerably in the final decade of the twentieth century with the distinction now made by Catholic church authorities between homosexual orientation and homosexual activity—forbidding the latter while regarding the former as intrinsically disordered but not sinful in and of itself.

 Inside the Vatican

 Pope Francis has directly faced questions from journalists about whether a "gay lobby" effectively operates within the Vatican itself, and investigative journalists have caught several high-ranking Vatican clerics engaging in homosexual sexual activity or relationships.